UKCloud/documentation/articles/private-cloud/prc-sco.md

 ## To progress further

-For further information, contact your account manager to request more information or to place an order.
+For further information, contact your Technical Account Manager to request more information or to place an order.

 ## Feedback